chibby0ne/downloader/README.md

 A simple python script that downloads all files of the given format from a website and stores it in the given directory.
 It uses wget for the back-end.

-At the moment it requires that the given directory or path exists.
+It doesn't require that the output directory or path exists.
 It should work in all platforms provided they have the requirements.

+At the moment it doesn't work for Google images links.

 ## Requirements